Spoonbadger/CM_Music_Website/roadmap.md

 TODOs:
 send the contact form via JS
-animation and better design elements logo for my name. svg file.
+animation and better design elements via JS not reloading on each page. logo for my name. svg file.